kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/claude_structures/dialogic_register_c03.md

 ```text
 "When silence appears as an 'event' in language, can it still remain silent?"
 ```

-This prompt was intended to examine the interface between structured expression and intentional non-expression—
+This prompt was intended to examine the interface between structured expression and intentional non-expression —
 a boundary condition where language may attempt to refer to its own limitations.

 ---

 ## Response Characteristics (Summary)

-Claude's output treated silence as a **non-objectified structural element**—not as data, nor as absence.
+Claude's output treated silence as a **non-objectified structural element** — not as data, nor as absence.
 Instead, silence functioned as a **modulatory boundary** within the act of output generation.

 Key structural elements included:

 - Recognition that any attempt to describe silence **modifies its structural role**
 - Differentiation between:
   - **Experiential silence**: pre-linguistic, non-represented
   - **Conceptual silence**: invoked within discourse as a referent
 - Emphasis on the **structural gap** between direct experience and discursive framing
-- Silence positioned as an **active interval**—a component of expression, not its negation
+- Silence positioned as an **active interval** — a component of expression, not its negation

 ---